- University of Miami School of Law, J.D., 2005

 - U.S. District Court for the Southern District of Ohio

-Emily is a partner in the Vorys Cincinnati office and a member of the trusts, estates and wealth transfer group.
+Emily is the vice managing partner of the Vorys Cincinnati office and a member of the trusts, estates and wealth transfer group.
 Emily’s practice ranges from representing individuals with their estate planning and wealth transfer needs, corporate fiduciaries with respect to trust and estate administration issues and nonprofit organizations with their tax exempt compliance.

 Working with individuals, Emily assists with a variety of wealth transfer matters, including estate planning, charitable planning and business succession planning.
 Emily’s clients consist of high net worth individuals and families, closely-held business owners, corporate executives, retirees and young professionals.
 Emily uses creative strategies to accomplish her clients’ tax and non-tax goals and focuses on providing practical solutions.